“Whip ’er good, Billy.”

 Pierpont McGinn is a tall, steel-jawed Southern man with dirty blond hair and chalky blue eyes.
 He wears an immaculate white seersucker suit and white dress shirt contrasted by a jet black necktie.
-His gray leather shoes look like the thousand-dollar kind worn by politicians and business executives, and a gold men’s Rolex sits snugly around his wrist.
+His gray leather shoes look like the thousand-dollar kind worn by politicians and business executives.
+A gold men’s Rolex sits snugly around his wrist.
 He does not walk so much as swagger, lord of all he surveys.
 He plops down on one of the chairs and lazily extends a fine Southern cigar, which the woman lights.
-Though Caroline’s Beast nervously rears back, he does not appear bothered by the flame as he takes several smoky puffs.
+Though Caroline’s Beast nervously rears back, he does not appear bothered by the flame.
+He takes several smoky puffs.

 “So,” the lord councilor drawls, leaning back, “yer the troublemaker who killed ma men.
 What’s your lineage, girl?”

 Caroline: Caroline claws at her memory.
 It wasn’t so long ago, but she’d had such bigger concerns, and no one has repeated it.
 She grits her teeth from her knees.

 “Begging your pardon, Lord Councilor, as told to me, I am childe of René Baristheaut, childe of Robert Bastien, childe of Lothar Constantine.”

 GM: McGinn takes another expectant puff from his cigar, as if waiting for her to continue.